KambezJ/Classic-Snake-Game-Python/README.md

   - Integration of `pygame` and `playsound` for background music and effects.

 ## Acknowledgements
-- Background music from [source/credit].
+- Background music from pixabay.
-- Sound effects from [source/credit].
+- Sound effects from pixabay.

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.